Advanced Searching (In Library)

 Searches are also case insensitive so typing shark or Shark will get you the same results.

 If you are searching for a specific field you just need to start your query with that field name.
-For instance, I love the journal Shark Diaries.
-To search do journal:shark
+For instance, if you want to search for the journal Shark Diaries input journal:shark

 Screenshot of advance searching personal library in ReadCube Papers